EmilRais/paradise/README.md

 ### ObjectRule
     ✓ ignores missing values
     ✓ rejects values that are not objects
-    ✓ accepts when an array and no schema specified
+    ✓ accepts when value is an object
-    ✓ rejects when object contains unspecified fields ✓ rejects when any fields are rejected
-    ✓ accepts when no fields are rejected

 ### RecognisedFieldsRule
     ✓ ignores missing values